A beginner’s guide to wine

-The world of wine is full of variations and with so much choice in taste, style, ingredients, smell and colour, it can be overwhelming for people to know the difference between a sauvignon and a cabernet.
-That is why we're bringing you this beginner’s guide to wine.
+The world of wine is full of variations, and, with so much choice in taste, style, ingredients, smell and colour, it can be overwhelming for many to know the difference between a Sauvignon and a Cabernet.

 In order to be able to assess the wine thoroughly, the glass should be about one-third full in well-lit conditions.
 Follow these steps to evaluate the wine visually: